jammerware/pythief-dj/README.md

 ## Things I'll add eventually

-I'm a grad student, so my disposable time is not great, but you never know when I'll want to avoid work.
+I'm a grad student, so my disposable time is not in high quantities.
+On the other hand, you never know when I'll want to avoid work.
 Look for these to come eventually, and if you have ideas, [open an issue](https://github.com/jammerware/pythief-dj/issues/new).

+- **Configurable verbosity:** Right now, it just kind of burbles at random times as it does its thing, but I'll eventually add levels of verbosity you can ask for as you run the command.
 - **Entry of videos by CSV:** The use case I'm thinking of here is that you might want to pre-specify the artist/title in advance, along additional ID3 tags like genre.
 - **Magical automatic YouTube search**: I'm currently tussling with YouTube's OAuth API, but when I'm done, I can at least try to find a song's video if you don't have the URL.